Click the links below to find more information:

 The intern year starts with an orientation month where residents gain the knowledge and technical skills necessary for a successful year.
-The remainder of the year consists of one-month rotations in Pediatric Emergency Medicine, Medical ICU, Surgical ICU, Neurosurgical ICU, Cardiology, Adult ED and 2-week rotations in Adult Anesthesia, Ophthalmology, OB-Gyn, Orthopedics and Radiology.
+The remainder of the year consists of one-month rotations in Pediatric Emergency Medicine, Medical ICU, Neurosurgical ICU, Cardiology, Adult ED and 2-week rotations in Adult Anesthesia, Pediatric Anesthesia, OB-Gyn, Orthopedics, Ultrasound and 1-week rotations in EKG, Ophthalmology, and Radiology.

 2500 North State Street